800.7 - Hazard Communication Program

 SDSs are provided by our suppliers to outline the special precautions and controls necessary for handling hazardous materials.

 A master inventory of all SDSs shall be maintained by the EHS Department.
-This inventory is readily available to supervisors and employees and to the EH&OS committee.
+This inventory is readily available to supervisors and employees and to the Environmental Health and Safety committee.

 SDSs are available to employees who work with these materials for review on request.
 If an employee who works with these materials or his or her physician wishes to obtain a copy, one will be provided in response to a written request.
 When new or revised substances come in to the University, a SDS, if not provided with the initial shipment, will be obtained and employees will be trained in its use, as outlined in the training and emergency notification requirements on the SDS.